Don't wait another day. Help is a phone call away.352.771.2700

 Sustained change takes time to commit to, create, and stick to.
 The real test is whether or not people can stick to this change over many years.
 In this stage, people become adapted to an alcohol-free and drug-free life.
 As they become stronger in their recovery, the threat of going back to their old drinking patterns becomes less of a reality.

-However, because a substance use disorder is a chronic disease, but it may still happen.
+However, because a substance use disorder is a chronic disease, the risk of relapse will always be present.
+People at this stage have learned the tools and skills they need to avoid relapse, but it may still happen.
 People who return to using can learn from it, and become sober again.
 Returning to recovery will often give a person more determination to stay sober the second time around.

 According to DiClemente and Prochaska, the ultimate goal for the stages of addiction recovery and change is termination.
 This is the stage where the person with a substance use disorder no longer feels threatened by their drug or drink of choice.
 They have the confidence to live a healthy and happy life without harmful substances.
 They truly thrive in recovery and fear relapse less and less.

 Gold, Mark S. “Stages of Change.”
 Psych Central.
 Accessed on October 10, 2016. <http://psychcentral.com/lib/stages-of-change/>.